thesaintraphael/starnavi-task/README.md

      2. Install requirements:
             pip install -r requirements.txt

-     3. Create .env file and env variable to it.
+     3. Create .env file and and env variables to it.
-        Email credential are required to sign up and verify account, you can add your own credentials to .env or you use test account I created. (credentials are in core/credentials.py)
+        Email credentials are required to sign up and verify account, you can add your own credentials to .env or you use test account I created. (credentials are in core/credentials.py)